 The Rockleigh Board of Education (the "Board" or the "District") is an instrumentality of the State of New Jersey, established to function as an education institution.
-Effective February 1, 2005, the District became a Type I school district based upon approval of the Borough voters on April 20, 2004.
-The Board consists of five elected officials and is responsible for the fiscal control of the District.
-Under existing statutes, the Board's duties and powers include, but are not limited to, the development and adoption of a school program; the establishment, organization and operation of schools; and the acquisition, maintenance and disposition of school property.
+The District is a Type 1 school district based upon the approval of the Borough voters on April 20, 2004.
+The Board consists of five appointed officials and is responsible for the fiscal control of the District.
+Under existing statutes, the Board's duties and powers include, but are not limited to, the development and adoption of a school program.